Spring blossom at Bateman's

 Spring is the perfect time to walk among blossoming fruit trees in bloom.
 One of nature’s show-stoppers, blossom creates a magical effect as it falls like snow onto the ground.

 During spring the garden at Bateman's has well and truly come to life.
-The birds are singing and getting ready for nesting, the frogs and toads are on the move to their favourite ponds, and a succession of spring flowers are bursting forth to delight the senses from our earliest snowdrops and Narcissi to our flowering trees and shrubs.
+The birds are singing and getting ready for nesting, the frogs and toads are on the move to their favourite ponds, and a succession of spring flowers are bursting forth to delight the senses.

 As you enter the garden, a sweeping view across the orchard, with its recently pruned apple and pear trees, provides an architectural framework with the promise of blossom in late April and May as the fruit buds swell.
 The orchard is home to plums, gages and apple varieties such as Devonshire Quarrenden, Worcester Pearmain and Laxton’s Fortune.